livexords-nw/fomo-bot/README.md

 - 👥 **Multi Account Support:** Manage multiple accounts with ease.
 - 🧵 **Thread System:** Execute tasks concurrently using configurable threads.
 - ⏱️ **Configurable Delays:** Adjust delays between account switches and loop cycles to suit your operational tempo.
+- 🔌 **Support Proxy:** Use proxies to manage your connections effectively.

 ---